American Heritage Schools: Academics

 In the Lower School, advanced courses are offered, including the Stanford University math program for accelerated math students in grades 4–6.
 Fifteen elective classes are integrated into all students' daily schedules.
 The Upper School offers more than 300 courses, which includes 133 honors courses, 29 Advanced Placement (AP) courses, and 75 fine arts classes.
 In 2015, AHS was one of five schools in the nation with three students with perfect scores in an AP exam.

 The Medical Professions program offers students a pre-med track including advanced courses in Genetics, Medical Terminology, and Pathology.
 American Heritage also offers five other pre-professional programs which include business and entrepreneurship, pre-law, pre-engineering, biomedical engineering and computer science.

 In 2016, 50 students at AHS were named semifinalists to the National Merit Scholarship Program, the most in Florida and ninth in the nation.
 In September 2018, 24 students on the Delray Beach campus and 70 students on the Plantation campus were named semifinalists to the 2019 National Merit Scholarship.
 The class of 2022 on the Plantation campus had 77 National Merit finalists and semifinalists.
 There were also 21 Presidential Scholar candidates from the class of 2022 on the Plantation campus.
 The school also has a competitive math team and a chapter of the Mu Alpha Theta mathematics honor society.
-Heritage's competitive mock trial team has won several state titles.
+Heritage's competitive mock trial team has won several state titles.In 2025, 87 American Heritage students were named National Merit Scholar Semifinalists, including 57 from the Broward campus and 30 from the Palm Beach campus.
+This was the highest combined total among Florida schools for the 16th consecutive year.

 Athletics

 As of 2018, Heritage's Patriots football team has won three out of its last five state championship titles and ended the undefeated 2017 season with a 27-game winning streak.
 The team has won the Florida High School Athletic Association's Class 5A Football Championships in 2013, 2016, and 2017.
 The 2018 Patriots included two cornerbacks rated five stars by 247Sports.com, Patrick Surtain II and Tyson Campbell, both selected in the 2021 NFL draft.
 Together with two other four-star prospects from American Heritage, they were collectively referred to as the "AH4".

 The school's second team on the Palm Beach Campus, the Stallions, have won the Class 1A Football Championships in 2007 and 2009, as well as the Class 3A Championship in 2011.

+The Plantation campus football team won the Florida High School Athletic Association Class 4A state championship in 2024, defeating Jones High School of Orlando 40–31.
+It was American Heritage's sixth Florida state football title and its first since 2020.

 American Heritage also has athletics programs for bowling, baseball, cheerleading, golf, ice hockey, lacrosse, soccer, softball, swimming, tennis, track and field, volleyball, weightlifting, and wrestling.